lukaskraic/claude-status-line/README.md

 4. If they differ, set `SYSTEM_OVERHEAD_MANUAL` to fine-tune (adjust by ±5-10k)

 **After `/clear` command:**
-- Status line shows system overhead as minimum (instead of 0k)
+- Status line shows system overhead + autocompact buffer as minimum (instead of 0k)
-- This matches `/context` behavior which always includes system overhead
+- This matches `/context` behavior which always includes system components + 45k buffer
 - As soon as you send a new message, the count updates to include conversation tokens

 ### Customization